PorterProvan/DatabaseFinalProj/README.md

 Because this is a console/terminal-based app, we used this library to add color to print text.

+## Config

+The `config.py` contains the file path to the database should it for whatever reason be different on your machine.

 ## Navigating the App

 Navigation is done by simple text-based menu interaction.